mylittletony/ct-frontend/README.md

-## Welcome To Cucumber
+# Welcome To Cucumber

+Cucumber Tony is an orchestration tool for WiFi Devices.
+It's like mission control for your networks - a single-pane of glass to manage all your devices.
+That whole sentence is trademarked.

+The core of the service is the Cucumber RESTFul API.
+This portal is currently our beta portal - soon to be production.
+It communicates with the API to provide a 'nice' interface for controlling your devices.

+It's proof that anything is possible using the API.
+Just use your imagination.

+## Getting Started

 This is a demo portal which acts as an interface to the Cucumber API.
+It's not production ready, the tests are currently broken.

-To run it:
+To run the project:

 - Move Gruntfile.js.default to Gruntfile.js
 - Move local.env.sample.js.default to local.env.sample.js